nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `delete INDEX/NRIC`

 * Deletes the elderly at the specified `INDEX` or `NRIC`.
 * The `INDEX` refers to the index number shown in the displayed person list.
-It must be a **positive integer** (e.g., 1, 2, 3, …​) and fall within the range of the list shown. .
+It must be a **positive integer** (e.g., 1, 2, 3, …​) and fall within the range of the list shown.
-* The `NRIC` used to select the elderly must be a valid, government issued NRIC and must exist in the current person list.
+* The `NRIC` used to select the elderly must be a valid, government issued NRIC and must exist in the displayed person list.
 * This command is only allowed in `personList` view.
 You can first `list` all elderly to use this command.

 Examples: